-Grown from seed or transplant, you can plant Stevia seed in late winter.
-Keep it in a sunny windowsill until all danger of frost has passed.
-Stevia prefers a medium rich garden soil with compost and full sun.
+Grown from seed or transplant, you can plant Stevia seed in late winter or early spring.
+Keep the seeds growing on a sunny windowsill until all danger of frost has passed, then transplant into the garden.
+Stevia prefers a medium-rich garden soil with compost and full sun.
 It likes heat, humidity and has average water requirements.
-It does not like to have “wet feet” so if growing in a container make sure there is plenty of drainage.
+It does not like to have “wet feet” so if growing in a container make sure there are plenty of drainage holes.

-You can dry the leaves and make a extract or syrup to use in place of sugar.
+You can dry the leaves and make an extract or syrup to use in place of sugar.

 19. Thyme –

-Thyme isn’t much to look at and you might even miss it if you weren’t aware of it’s powerful fragrance.
+Thyme isn’t much to look at and you might even miss it if you weren’t aware of its powerful fragrance.
 Is known medicinally for its aromatic oils – thymol (antimicrobial), phenol (antiseptic) and terpinene (antioxidant) that will concentrate in its leaves.
-Thyme is easy to grow from transplants or seed and has many varieties – from lemon thyme, to woolly thyme, to creeping thyme.
+Thyme is easy to grow from transplants or seed and has many varieties – from lemon thyme to wooly thyme, to creeping thyme.
 You are sure to find a few to complement your garden.
-Thyme does not like overly rich or moist soil, and does not require any kind of fertilizing.
+Thyme does not like overly rich or moist soil and does not require any kind of fertilizing.

-// Hard Rejuvenation – Late fall after first frost
+// Hard Rejuvenation – Late fall after the first frost

 // Light Rejuvenation – After blooming in the summer